Contrast

 Webinar Engagement Statistics

-Now lets look at some statistics about viewer engagement that you can use to improve your webinar strategy:
+Now lets look at the viewer engagement statistics that you can use to improve your webinar strategy:

 On average, nearly 6 out of 10 registrants watch Contrast webinars.
 Frictionless user experiences, automated reminders and follow-ups, automatic on-demand webinars and AI repurposing features all increase content consumption.

 Most people have busy schedules and won't be able to make it to the live.
-On average, 37% of registrants watch the replay.
-And 46% of viewers watch only the replay.
+On average, 47% of registrants watch the replay.

-Most webinars happen at 11AM local time, followed by 10AM (13.6%) and 12PM (9.2%).
-Not surprisingly, these webinar slots also have above-average live attendance rates, but aren't the best choice.
+Most webinars happen at 11AM local time, followed by 10AM (18%) and 12PM (17%).
+Not surprisingly, these webinar slots also have above-average live attendance rates.
+This is a significant increase from last year, when only 17% of webinars were held at 11AM.

-Polls are a great way to interact with your audience but only 30% of webinar hosts use live polls to engage their audience.
+Polls are a great way to interact with your audience but only 44% of webinar hosts use live polls to engage their audience – though this number has increased by 14% from last year.

 The best webinar hosts run a poll every half an hour (30 mins).
 Which for a 1h webinar is 2 polls on average.
 People complete them 70% of the time.
 Hosts that show polls on-stage get 15% more completions than hosts who don't.